-For more detailed information about each of these options, check out our post dedicated to Paris airport transfers.
+For more detailed information about these options, check out our post dedicated to Paris airport transfers.

 Find Paris airport cars for hire here.

 So…..let’s get going!
-(Don’t worry, we are going to take it kinda easy today)
+(Don’t worry, we are going to take it a little easy today)

-If you’re like Marty and like to “get your bearings” for a city, then you will first want to grab tickets for a hop-on, hop-off bus tour.
-We totally recommend using Big Bus Tours for this.
-As you might have read in our 3 Days in Paris post, we did not choose Big Bus Tours and totally regretted it!
-Learn from our mistakes!
+If you’re like Marty and like to “get your bearings” for a city, you will first want to grab tickets for a hop-on, hop-off bus tour.

 Stroll along the beautiful cobblestone streets and pop into one of the quaint cafes for breakfast (you need your stamina).
-After breakfast, head to Place du Tertre to watch the street artists perform they talent for the curious visitors.
+After breakfast, head to Place du Tertre to watch the street artists perform their talent for curious visitors.

 - Museum of Montmartre- where Renoir lived and painted